WDuesenberg/Ajax-giphy/README.md

 In order to build this application you must have a code editor like Visual Studio code insalled on your computer.
 You can download Visaul studio code for free at https://code.visualstudio.com/.
 You will also need to have an account with Giphy in order to obtain an API key.
 You can get an account with Giphy for free.
 Simply go to https://developers.giphy.com/ and follow the prompts to obtain the API key.
-Also if you don't already have a GitHub account it is highly recommended that you have one for a development environment.
+Also if you don't already have a GitHub account it is highly recommended that you have one for a proper development environment.

 *Technology:*